The Real World: Hawaii: Duration of cast

-Ruthie voluntarily left the house in Episode 13 to go to rehab.

-Justin voluntarily left the house in Episode 16 due to a family emergency.

-Ruthie returned to the house in Episode 18.

 Episodes

 After filming

 After filming, MTV launched an online auction for selling the season's house items and donated the money to the Recording Artists, Actors and Athletes Against Drunk Driving.

 At the 2008 The Real World Awards Bash, Amaya and Colin received a nomination for "Favorite Love Story", while Teck received one for "Biggest Playa".

 Amaya went on to co-host two shows on astrology via webradio and podcast.
 On the Cosmic Sutra, she and a psychic discuss astrology, while Stargazing is a gossip show about how celebrities can employ astrology to their advantage.

 Colin was part of the cast of the short-lived comedy television series M.Y.O.B.
 In 2005, he released a guide book, titled A New Ladies' Man: A Complete Guide to Getting, Pleasing, and Keeping the Girl.
 He later went into educational leadership.

 Ruthie Alcaide went on to become a singer in a band, and a lecturer on college campuses about her experiences.
 She has also appeared in alcohol awareness commercials on the Armed Forces Network (AFN).
 Explaining her dislike of labels pertaining to her sexual orientation, she has stated that she does not like being called "straight", "gay" or "bisexual", saying, "Just call me Ruthie".
 In 2018, she appeared in the movie The Rainbow Bridge Motel.

-Teck Holmes went on to pursue an acting career, appearing in films such as National Lampoon's Van Wilder and First Daughter, and on television series such as The Hughleys, The Parkers, Friends and NCIS.
+Teck Holmes went on to pursue an acting career, appearing in films such as Van Wilder and First Daughter, and on television series such as The Hughleys, The Parkers, Friends and NCIS.
 He has hosted TV shows such as MTV's Direct Effect, and the Cartoon Network game show Hole in the Wall.
 His group The Firemen produced a music video for their song "Smoke With Me" that played on BET.

 Justin Deabler lives in Brooklyn with his husband and their son.
 In 2021, he published his first novel, titled Lone Stars.